 Members of the University of Oregon community (e.g. faculty, students, staff, the Senate) may propose changes to current policies or new policies.
 To do so, please download the Policy Concept Form and follow the instructions.

 The Policy Advisory Council (PAC) is a cross-functional group of faculty, students, and staff, who advise the President on university-wide policy development, review, and revision.
 The PAC has primary responsibility for promoting a consultative policy development process and establishing related timelines.
-Members of the PAC are appointed by the President with the exception of one designated position reserved for the University Senate President to ensure good communication with that body.
+Members of the PAC are appointed by the President with the exception of one designated position reserved for the University Senate President to ensure collaboration with that body.

 For questions about a specific policy, you should contact the office listed on the policy’s web page.
 For questions about policies generally or about the Policy Library, please contact the Office of the University Secretary at 541-346-3166 or firstname.lastname@example.org.